 Every time he gets in front of the microphone, Bob Kingsley adds to his status as the most listened-to radio voice in country music history.
-The Host and Executive Producer of Bob Kingsley's Country Top 40, far and away the most successful show of its kind, has been the king of the country countdown for three decades now, and to hear him tell it, the process retains every bit of its magic.
+The Host and Executive Producer of Bob Kingsley's Country Top 40, far and away the most successful show of its kind, has been the king of the country countdown for four decades now, and to hear him tell it, the process retains every bit of its magic.

 "I love the music and the people who make it," he says, "and I want our listeners to have as much insight into both as it's possible to give them, and to make the experience as enjoyable as possible."

 Bob's love for the genre, its people and its history has always been evident in that warm, rich voice, and the combination has given him both a vast and loyal audience and legendary status within the industry.
 He has twice been named the CMA's National Broadcast Personality of the Year and his show received Billboard's Network/Syndicated Program of the Year award an incredible 16 times.
 He has been voted National Air Personality of the Year four times by Country Radio Broadcasters and Country Aircheck.
 Bob received the ACMâ€™s National Broadcast Personality of the Year Award in 2007 and was chosen as the recipient of the 2012 Presidentâ€™s Award by the CRB.
 He was inducted in 1998 into the Country Music DJ Hall of Fame.
 His 2016 enshrinement into the National Radio Hall of Fame is the capstone of those honors, placing him in the company of people like Orson Welles, Edward R. Murrow, Bob Hope and Paul Harvey.
 In 2017 Bob received the Mae Boren Axton Service Award in recognition of his many years of dedication and service to the Academy of Country Music.